Alterations to a Home Policy

 - the tenant is relocated for management purposes to another property which does not have comparable alterations or amenities; and

 - the alterations cannot be removed and relocated to the new property.

 Reimbursement will be calculated by determining the value of the alteration, less fair wear and tear.

 4. Legislation and compliance

-Land and Housing Corporation, Aboriginal Housing Office, FACS and tenants must comply with their rights and obligations under the Residential Tenancies Act 2010.
+NSW Land and Housing Corporation, Aboriginal Housing Office, Department of Communities and Justice and tenants must comply with their rights and obligations under the Residential Tenancies Act 2010.

 5. Related documentation